 Listen to the Engine and Study the Sound it is Making

-While test driving the car make sure the radio is off so that you can listen to the engine attentively.
+While driving the car make sure the radio is off so you can listen the engine attentively.

-While test driving don’t talk to the owner and focus only on listing the sound coming out of car’s engine.
+While test driving don’t talk to the owner and focus only on listening the sound coming out of car’s engine.

 If the engine is making some odd sounds or while shifting gears it chokes then there is something wrong with the car.

-Don’t buy a car without test driving and without finding out the performance of the engine and the transmission.
+Don’t buy it without test driving and finding performance of the engine and transmission.

 Step 5: Estimating the Value of the Car

-You are not going to pay even a penny more to the seller after you’ve established the car’s value.
+You are not going to pay even a dime extra to the seller once you’ve established value of the car.

 Mastering the Price Range

 Let us be honest here.
-You are not going to master the art of estimating car’s value overnight.
+You’re not going to master the art of estimating car’s value overnight.

-You will be able to establish the right value with some more experience.
+You will be able to establish the right value only after years of experience on ground.

-It is because a lot of variables are involved in establishing car’s value.
-Variables like mileage, car’s model, engine and transmission, interiors, maintenance etc.
+It is because a lot of variables are involved in establishing car’s value like mileage, car’s model, engine and transmission, interiors, maintenance etc.

 Become a Pricing Expert

 A same car can be valued differently.
-You have to know the differences between a $3000 Honda Civic and $5000 Honda Civic for same model.
+You’ve to know the difference between a Honda Civic worth $4000 and a same model of Honda Civic worth $5000.

 Difference in value could be because of mileage, transmission and how well the car is maintained.

-Always remember your profit is in establishing the baseline.
-How low you buy a car is how much you make money.
+Always remember your profit lies in establishing the baseline.
+How low you buy a car is essentially how much profit you make.

 Step 6: Negotiating So You Buy at a Lower Price

-You have to buy the car from the seller at a price lower than the established value.
-You can further negotiate with the seller and save up to $200 – $300 easily.
+You’ve to buy the car from the seller at a price lower than the established value.
+You can further negotiate with the seller and save up to $400 – $500 comfortably.

 Offer them Cash

-Best way to negotiate is bringing the price down by offering cash.
+Best way to negotiate for bringing the Price down is by offering them cash.

-If you are buying from a third party and offer them cash upfront then the seller will accept quickly.
+If you are buying from a third party and offer them cash upfront then seller will accept on your terms quickly.

-Moreover the seller will thank you for getting the vehicle off their lawn.
+Moreover the seller will thank you getting the vehicle off their lawn.

-While negotiating tell them that you have cash in your hand and they will be ready to sell the car for $200 – $300 less.
+While negotiating tell sellers that you have cash right in your pocket and sellers would be ready to sell the car for $300 – $400 cheaper.

 Step 7: Finalizing the Purchase

-You must get down to the seller’s house to finalize the purchase even if it takes an hour long drive.
+You must get down to the seller’s house to finalize the deal even if it takes an hour long drive.

 Know all the Legalities

-While purchasing the car make sure that you are not buying a stolen vehicle.
-I told you how to check the vehicles whether it is clean or not in Step 3.
+While purchasing makes sure that you’re not buying a stolen vehicle.
+I told you how to perform background checks on vehicles in Step 3.